29/11/2022 03:21 PM

 Picket fencing has been a front garden favourite for many years.
-The design has been favoured by many for offering an attractive option for marking a boundary without blocking the view.
-It’s a truly timeless panel that has a whole lot of undiscovered potential.
+The design has been favoured by many for offering an attractive option for marking a boundary without creating an overbearing barrier.
+It’s a truly timeless type of fencing that has a whole lot of undiscovered potential.

 Picket Fencing in Panel Form

 We developed our Mitre panel to add a contemporary twist on the traditional design of a picket fence.
-Its narrow, elongated pales help give its name as it’s similar to a bishop’s mitre.
-As standard we only supply this in pre-constructed panel form for use with our slotted posts.
+Its narrow, elongated pales help give its name as the shape is similar to a bishop’s mitre.
+As standard, we only supply this in pre-constructed panel form for use with our slotted posts.
 Available in heights of 1m and 1.2m.

 Traditional Picket Fencing

 Traditional or 'kit form' picket fencing is designed to be installed on site.
-Pales, rails and posts all come separately giving the freedom to select the pale spacing, the height of the pales and the ability to install the fence on tricky sites e.g. a hilly garden.
+Pales, rails and posts all come separately giving the freedom to select the pale spacing, the height of the pales, and the flexibility to install the fence on tricky sites e.g. a hilly garden.
 Traditional picket fencing is available with rounded and pointed pales in various heights.

 Fence Comparison Tool